 COVID-19 Booster Shots: Info & Registration

 Booster shots of COVID-19 vaccines are approved for all adults age 18 and older.
+Boosters are also available for children ages 16 - 17 (Pfizer only).
 The approval is based on CDC recommendation and the Food and Drug Administration’s (FDA) authorization and are important steps forward as we work to stay ahead of the virus and keep Americans safe.
 Everyone who qualifies for a booster is strongly encouraged to get one as soon as possible in order to receive additional protection.

-For individuals who received a Pfizer or Moderna COVID-19 vaccine, anyone age 18 and older is eligible for a booster shot at 6 months or more after their initial series.
+For individuals who received a Moderna COVID-19 vaccine, anyone age 18 and older is eligible for a booster shot at 6 months or more after their initial series.

 For people who got the Johnson & Johnson COVID-19 vaccine, booster shots are also recommended for those who are 18 and older and who were vaccinated two or more months ago.